jerry81/codeingame/AI/G14-TicTacToe/tictactoe-notes.md

 ## montecarlo tree search

+- got its name from casino, therefore expect gambling themes
+- used by deepmind's alphago!
 - make a tree
 - root node of tree is current state of game
 - leaf node - node haven't explored all possible moves yet